Walking The Blue Loop: The City Centre And Victoria Quays

 View of Electric Works from Sheaf Street.

-However, tucked almost out of sight is one of Sheffield’s oldest domestic buildings, the only remaining timber framed structure in the city centre, dating from circa 1475 and now incorporated into the Old Queens Head pub.
-It had once been considerably larger, either a substantial house or a hunting lodge associated with Sheffield Castle; its furnishings are mentioned in an inventory of the castle.
-Historically known as ‘Hall-in-the-Ponds’ due to the nearby mill-ponds and also perhaps fishing-ponds, which although now long gone, many of the local landmarks are still named after them.
+However, tucked almost out of sight is one of Sheffield’s oldest domestic buildings, the only remaining timber-framed structure in the city centre, dating from circa 1475 and now incorporated into the Old Queens Head pub.
+It had once been considerably larger, either a substantial house or a hunting lodge, associated with Sheffield Castle; its furnishings are mentioned in an inventory of the castle, which is long since demolished.
+Historically known as ‘Hall-in-the-Ponds’ due to the nearby millponds and perhaps fishing-ponds, although now gone, many of the local landmarks are still named after them.

 Park Hill high-rise development.

-Continuing on and over the Park Square footbridges, the heat was sweltering but enjoyable nonetheless, especially after the long weeks of lockdown.
-Descending down some stairs I arrived at Victoria Quays, a site that has been extensively redeveloped.
-Many Grade II listed buildings and warehouses are now finding new life providing business and commercial offices.
-There are also berths and facilities for canal and leisure boats, as well as some characterful little bars and bistros.
-Victoria Quays was formerly known as the Sheffield Basin, located where the River Don and Sheaf meet, and it operated as a cargo terminal for goods and materials transported along the waterways that connected Sheffield to the distant coastal ports.
+Continuing over the Park Square footbridges, the heat was sweltering but enjoyable nonetheless, especially after the long weeks of lockdown.
+Descending some stairs, I arrived at Victoria Quays, a site that has been extensively redeveloped.
+Many Grade II listed buildings and warehouses are now finding new life, providing commercial spaces and residential properties; there are berths and facilities for canal and leisure boats, as well as some characterful little bars and bistros.
+Victoria Quays was formerly known as the Sheffield Basin, found where the River Don and Sheaf meet, and it operated as a cargo terminal for goods and materials transported along the waterways that connected Sheffield to the distant coastal ports.

 Victoria Quays, formerly the Sheffield Basin.
 Photo: 2019

-Sheffield, by the beginnings of the 1700’s didn’t have a navigable river, nor was the city connected to the wider world by a major roadway.
-Travellers had to find their way on highways, over the steep hills and valleys, as well as crossing the Pennines; despite these formidable obstacles, goods and wares managed to find their way out to far flung places over the desolate moors by the use of carts and packhorses.
+Sheffield, by the beginnings of the 1700s, didn’t have a navigable river, nor was the city connected to the wider world by a major roadway.
+Travellers had to find their way on highways over the steep hills and valleys of the Pennines and surrounding area.
+Despite these formidable obstacles, goods and wares managed to find their way to far-flung places over the desolate moors by the use of carts and packhorses.

-The most cost effective way to transport bulk items and freight remained by water, and the advantages of having a navigable waterway right into the heart of Sheffield became increasingly apparent.
+However, the most cost-effective way to transport bulk items and freight remained by water, and the advantages of having a navigable waterway right into the heart of Sheffield became increasingly apparent.
 Despite proposals to make the River Don navigable by boat being made as early as 1678, there was little enthusiasm for such an undertaking.
-However, by the 1720’s support had grown sufficiently for a bill to be presented to Parliament, only for progress to be delayed by the Duke of Norfolk, who was concerned that his dams in the Lower Don Valley and works at Attercliffe would be adversely affected.
+However, by the 1720s, support had grown sufficiently for a bill to be presented to Parliament, only for progress to be delayed by the Duke of Norfolk, who was concerned that his dams in the Lower Don Valley and works at Attercliffe would be adversely affected.
 Five years passed before a compromise was reached: the Don would be made navigable no further than Tinsley, where a wharf would then allow transport of goods by road to Sheffield.
-The scheme was completed in 1751 and along with the development of crucible steel and a silver plating method called Old Sheffield Plate, the fortunes of Sheffield were changed considerably.
+The scheme was completed in 1751, and along with the development of crucible steel and a silver-plating method called Old Sheffield Plate, the fortunes of Sheffield were changed considerably.

 With imports and exports now being transported by the Don Navigation, the means to extend the waterway were sought, without adversely affecting the industries that relied upon the river for power.
-Eventually proposals were drawn up for a canal and series of locks from Tinsley to the heart of Sheffield, and in 1819 the Sheffield Canal was completed, terminating in the Sheffield Basin, at the confluence (where the two rivers meet) of the Rivers Don and Sheaf.
-The earliest building still standing at Victoria Quays dates from this period: the Terminal Warehouse (1819) where goods could be unloaded by being hoisted directly from off boats and into the building.
-Coal yards were also sited there and within four years Sheaf Works had been built (circa 1823) manufacturing steel, edged tools and cutlery.
+Eventually, proposals were drawn up for a canal and a series of locks from Tinsley to the heart of Sheffield, and in 1819, the Sheffield Canal was completed, terminating in the Sheffield Basin, at the confluence (where the two rivers meet) of the Rivers Don and Sheaf.
+The earliest building still standing at Victoria Quays dates from this period: the Terminal Warehouse (1819), where goods could be unloaded by being hoisted directly from boats and into the building.
+Coal yards were also sited there, and within four years, Sheaf Works had been built (circa 1823), manufacturing steel, edged tools, and cutlery.

 The Straddle Warehouse (and heron).

-Returning to the present, I walked through Victoria Quays, passing the striking Straddle Warehouse, where I inadvertently disturbed a large heron fishing in the shadow of the building, who regarded me warily before flying off.
-Rounding the corner I could see what had caught the heron’s attention: swimming lazily and startlingly close to the surface were two large fish, their dorsal fins occasionally breaking the surface.
-I don’t know if it was the heat that brought them up from the depths but they continued moving slowly until out of sight between the canal boats that were moored in their berths.
+Returning to the present, I walked through Victoria Quays, passing the striking Straddle Warehouse, where I inadvertently disturbed a large heron, fishing in the shadow of the building, who regarded me warily before flying off.
+Rounding the corner, I could see what had caught the heron’s attention: swimming lazily and startlingly close to the surface were two large fish, their dorsal fins occasionally breaking the surface.
+I don’t know if it was the heat that brought them up from the depths, but they continued moving slowly until out of sight between the canal boats, which were moored in their berths.

-The canal is crossed by lock-gates, where a substantial crowd of people were sat enjoying the sunshine.
-Everyone seemed to have an alcoholic drink in hand and a merry party-like atmosphere prevailed; after the prolonged lockdown, suddenly a crowd of people filled me with feelings of slight unease.
-Social distancing certainly seemed a little relaxed amongst the revellers but as I walked on, I reflected that human nature was bound to make some people want to enjoy at least a semblance of normality and a small taste of previous freedoms.
+The canal is crossed by lock-gates, where a large crowd of people were sitting enjoying the sunshine.
+Everyone seemed to have an alcoholic drink in hand, and a merry party-like atmosphere prevailed; after the prolonged lockdown, suddenly, a crowd of people filled me with feelings of slight unease.
+Social distancing certainly seemed a little relaxed amongst the revellers, but as I walked on, I reflected that human nature was bound to make some people want to enjoy at least a semblance of normality and a small taste of previous freedoms.

 Sheaf Quay, built in 1823.

-Leaving the throng of people behind me, I passed Sheaf Quay, that had once been the office buildings of the Sheaf Works; a lone, tall chimney with a distinctive square shape still stood forlornly between two bridges that crossed the canal.
-An illustration from 1855, clearly shows that it was once over-shadowed by an even larger chimney, both belching out smoke, being part of the large and sprawling Sheaf Works.
+Leaving the throng of people behind me, I passed Sheaf Quay, which had once been the office buildings of the Sheaf Works; a lone, tall chimney with a distinctive square shape still stood forlornly between two bridges that crossed the canal.
+An illustration from 1855 clearly shows that it was once overshadowed by an even larger chimney, both belching out smoke, being part of the large and sprawling Sheaf Works.

-I was walking along the towpath of the canal and given the fine weather, it was unsurprising that I didn’t have it to myself.
-Couples were walking hand-in-hand and small groups of families were also enjoying the sights on the waterway.
+I was walking along the towpath of the canal, and given the fine weather, it was unsurprising that I didn’t have it to myself.
+Couples were walking together, hand-in-hand, and small groups of families were also enjoying the sights on the waterway.

-I passed under another bridge or perhaps more correctly, a viaduct (this one built in 1848 according to the plaque), canal boats were moored on the other bank, their little gardens suggesting that they were long-term residents.
+I passed under another bridge or perhaps more correctly, a viaduct (this one built in 1848 according to the plaque).
+Boats were moored on the other bank of the canal, their little gardens suggesting that they were long-term residents.

 It was a pleasant sensation to be abroad in the city without actually knowing where I was, other than in the loosest possible terms.
 Glimpses of the city could be seen through the trees or over the buildings.
-The canal passed, seemingly directly beneath the Sheffield Energy from Waste Plant, its large chimney towering overhead, into the clear blue, cloudless sky.
+The canal passed alongside, and seemingly directly beneath, the Sheffield Energy from Waste Plant.
+The large chimney towering overhead, into the clear blue, cloudless sky.

 A new perspective on a previous acquaintance.

-The towpath continued on beside the broad canal, the water twinkling in the bright and dazzling sunshine.
+The towpath continued beside the broad canal, the water twinkling in the bright and dazzling sunshine.
 It was very pleasant to be walking outside, even if the heat was stifling.
 I still only intended to walk a little further, but the idea to keep going was starting to form in my mind.
-After all Meadowhall wasn’t too far away, all things considered.
-And the prospect of an ice cold soda, fresh from a vending machine, condensation forming on the sides of the bottle, sealed the deal.
+After all, Meadowhall wasn’t too far away, all things considered.
+And the prospect of an ice-cold soda, fresh from a vending machine, condensation forming on the sides of the bottle, sealed the deal…

 The canal and towpath continue onward...